robinhood/faust/docs/userguide/tasks.rst

 As you may already know, you can make your app into an executable, that can start Faust workers, list agents, models and more.

-The :program:`faust` command is always avaialable, and you can point it to any
+The :program:`faust` command is always available, and you can point it to any
 app:

 .. sourcecode:: console